PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI1.md

 <img src="./images/fairness.jpg" alt="Fairness" width="600">

 <br> This week you will be introduced to the subfield of Responsible AI, which has the objective to ensure AI is safe, trustworthy, and unbiased.
+It is a relatively new subfield, which has seen a stark increase in popularity over the last couple of years.

 Today, you will be introduced to the concepts of 'fairness' and 'bias'.
 How are they defined?
 Are there different types of 'fairness' and/or 'bias' Lastly, you will be made familiar with two principles that can be applied to achieve fairness; equality and equity.

-## 1) Learning Objectives:
+## Learning Objectives

 1. Define the terms 'individual fairness', 'group fairness', 'bias', 'equity', and 'equality'.
-2. Describe the three types of bias, and connect them to the CRISP-DM cycle phases by providing concrete examples.
+2. Describe different types of bias, and connect them to the CRISP-DM cycle phases by providing concrete examples.
+3. Explain the difference between the terms 'individual fairness' and 'group fairness'.
 3. Explain the difference between the terms 'equity' and 'equality'.

 __Table of contents:__

-1. Introduction: 2 hours
+1. Introduction: 3 hours
 2. Workshop: 3 hours
-3. Additional material (optional): 2 hours
-   3.1 Justice as fairness by John Rawls

 ## Questions or issues?